rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

 Ans -Difference Between HTML Tags and HTML Elements

 **HTML Tags**:
--  HTML Tags consists of an opening tag and a closing tag which is used to mark the beginning and end of an HTML element
+-  HTML Tags of an opening tag and a closing tag which is used to mark the beginning and end of an HTML element

 **HTML Elements**:
 - HTML elements are the complete structure created  using both the tags and the content.
 For example, if we have a paragraph element with the content "hello," Then for this we have an opening tag, content, and a closing tag.
 This whole together is called an element.